epicexcelsior/resource-webhooks/resources/SERVER_INFO.md

 %LEVEL_ROLES_IMAGE%

 _ _
 We use the MEE6 leveling system which allows you to earn XP based on how many messages you send.
-We have 12 level roles which are automatically given to you as you level up.
+There are 12 level roles that are automatically given to you as you level up.
 _ _
-> 📈 You will gain 15-25 XP for every message that you send, but *you can earn XP only once per minute*.
+> 📈 You will gain 15-25 XP for every message you send, but *you can earn XP only once per minute*.
 The XP required to reach the next level increases significantly as you level up.
 > 🏅 View the server leaderboard here: <https://mee6.gg/vexento>
 _ _
 As you level up, you will earn roles that give you access to **new channels** or **new permissions**.
 Here are the permissions unlocked by each level: